AshAryan12104/Hinglish_sentimental_analysis/models/trained_models/INSTRUCTIONS.md

 ---

-# NOTE : PUT THE WHOLE FOLDER AFTER DOWNLOADING THAT GIVEN PATH
+# NOTE : PUT THE WHOLE FOLDER AFTER DOWNLOADING IN THAT GIVEN PATH